jakub-stastny/flashcards/README.md

 # About ![](https://travis-ci.org/botanicus/flashcards.svg?branch=master)

 Flashcards for learning languages.
 Like [Anki](https://apps.ankiweb.net), but with an *actually* usable interface and support for **conjugations** of regular and irregular verbs.

 ## Motivation

 Learning a language is easier than most people think.
 Believe me – I know a few.
+It's just most people don't learn what they *actually* need.

 > Learning the first 1000 most frequently used words in the entire language will allow you to understand 76.0% of all non-fiction writing, 79.6% of all fiction writing, and an astounding 87.8% of all oral speech.
 >
 > Source: [HowLearnSpanish.com](http://howlearnspanish.com/2010/08/how-many-words-do-you-need-to-know/)

-**So all you have to do to be able to understand nearly 90% of spoken Spanish is to learn 10 Spanish words for 3 months and 10 days.
-Whaaat?**
+So all you have to do to be able to **understand nearly 90% of spoken Spanish** is to learn **10 Spanish words** for **3 months and 10 days**.
+Whaaat?

 Besides, if you're reading this, you're probably a programmer, right?
 I bet **you know a bunch of languages already**.
 And no, I don't think it's all that different.